jemcafe/canvas-ui/README.md

 ## Sketcher

-An app for sketching images with React and Sass.
+A simplified version of photoshop built with React, Redux and Sass.

 ### Installed